Table of Contents

 2. Use a tripod to avoid or reduce the camera shake

 Camera shake is notorious for ruining an excellent jewelry video no matter how seamless your setup looks; hence, stabilizing your camera should be one of your primary concerns before you get down to work.
-It does not matter whether you decide to DIY a camera stabilizer or purchase a tripod from any photography equipment stores as long as it is sturdy enough and can endure long-term use.
+It does not matter whether you decide to DIY a camera stabilizer or purchase a tripod from any photography equipment store as long as it is sturdy enough and can endure long-term use.
 As we mentioned before, you cannot entirely exclude but you can definitely reduce camera shake with the right equipment, so don’t hesitate to invest in a good one.

 3. Take a variety of shots if you want to make a video using multiple jewelry photos

 If you’re thinking of creating a video from multiple jewelry photos, make sure that you get the right shots and the right angles.
 Don’t hesitate to take as many photos as you desire, so you can have plenty of options to choose from, later on.

 4. Use a black or white background for your jewelry videos

 Since jewelry videos are made to highlight your jewelry piece/s and its design, avoid using backgrounds that take the focus away from your product.
-A white background is the most commonly used in the jewelry industry because it eliminates the distractions and makes your videos look professional.
+A white background is the most commonly used in the jewelry industry because it eliminates distractions and makes your videos look professional.
 Meanwhile, a black background is also popular, especially when you have highly reflective pieces and richly colored gems, because it adds drama, which helps stir emotional responses from the viewers.

 However, a white or a black background does not mean you have to tone down your level of creativity as there are other backgrounds, such as these five jewelry background ideas, you could use without compromising your videos’ overall aesthetics and quality.